pcarioufr/todo-2000/README.md

 # Agentic Todo System 🤖

-A structured todo management system designed to maintain context about projects, people, and tasks - built to work intelligently with AI agents like Cursor for seamless task management.
+A structured todo management system designed to track initiatives, people, and tasks - built to work intelligently with AI agents like Cursor for seamless task management.

 ## 📁 Structure

 ```
 todo-2000/
-├── todo.sh                 # 🤖 Automation engine (handled by Cursor)
 ├── todo.md                 # 📋 Main dashboard with tasks, risks, and wins
-├── .cursorrules            # 🧠 Cursor AI rules & context
+├── .cursorrules            # 🧠 Cursor AI rules & automation (the brain!)
 ├── .cursor/
 │   ├── settings.json       # ⚙️ Workspace settings
 │   └── extensions.json     # 🔧 Recommended extensions
-├── projects/              # 🚀 Project-specific information
+├── knowledge/            # 📁 All structured knowledge files
-│   ├── template.md        # Template for new projects
+│   ├── initiatives/      # 🚀 Focused work streams
-│   └── website-redesign.md # Example project
-├── people/               # 👥 People and contact management
+│   ├── people/           # 👥 People profiles and development
-│   ├── template.md       # Template for new contacts
-│   └── sarah-johnson.md  # Example person
-├── routines/             # 🔄 Recurring activities and processes
+│   └── routines.md       # 🔄 Recurring activities and processes
-│   ├── template.md       # Template for new routines
-│   ├── slack-notifications.md # Daily routine example
-│   ├── email-processing.md    # Weekly routine example
-│   └── performance-reviews.md # Monthly routine example
-├── context/              # 📝 Meeting notes and additional context
-│   └── meeting-notes-template.md

 └── README.md             # 📖 This file
 ```

 ## 🎯 Core Concept

-This system is designed around the principle that effective task management requires **context**.
-Traditional todo apps exist in isolation, but real work happens in the context of:
+This system is designed around the principle that effective task management requires **relationships** but shouldn't be overwhelming.
+We keep it simple while maintaining the connections that matter:

-- **Projects** with timelines, stakeholders, and dependencies
+- **Initiatives** - focused work streams with clear progress tracking
-- **People** with their own priorities, communication styles, and availability
+- **People** - team members, their strengths, and development focus
-- **Routines** that need to be done regularly to maintain productivity
-- **Context** from meetings, decisions, and ongoing discussions
+- **Routines** - recurring activities that keep things running smoothly

-All of this is consolidated into a single **todo.md dashboard** that includes action items, risks & blockers, and wins & achievements in one unified view.
+All of this is consolidated into a single **todo.md dashboard** that shows you everything at a glance while keeping rich detail in source files.

 ## 🚀 How It Works

-### **Context-First Dashboard Approach** 📊
+### **Simple Dashboard Approach** 📊
-This system follows a **dashboard-based approach**:
+This system follows a **source-first, dashboard-driven approach**:
-- **Work happens in context files** (`projects/`, `people/`, `routines/`)
+- **Work happens in simple source files** (`knowledge/initiatives/`, `knowledge/people/`, `knowledge/routines.md`)
-- **todo.md is a unified dashboard** that aggregates action items, risks, and wins from all context files
+- **todo.md is your unified dashboard** - everything important in one place
-- **Rich context stays where it belongs** - in dedicated files for each domain
+- **Templates are deliberately simple** to encourage usage over perfection
-- **Daily priorities are managed** in the "Today's Focus" section of todo.md
+- **Daily priorities managed manually** in "Today's Focus"
-- **Update tasks in their source files**, then sync the dashboard with one command
+- **Just ask Cursor to sync**: "Refresh my todo dashboard"

 ### **Just Talk to Cursor** 💬
 This system is fully **agentic** - you don't need to learn commands or remember syntax.
 Just tell Cursor what you want in natural language:

-**"Create a new project for mobile app redesign"**
-→ Cursor automatically creates the project file and helps you fill it out
+**"Track progress on mobile app redesign initiative"** → Cursor opens the initiative file and helps you update progress

 **"Show me my current workload"**
 → Cursor generates a status report with your active tasks and priorities

-**"Add John Smith to my contacts"**
+**"Update John Smith's development goals"**
-→ Cursor creates a person file and sets up the template
+→ Cursor opens John's person file and helps you update it

 **"Archive my completed tasks"**
 → Cursor moves completed items to the archive automatically

-**"Create meeting notes for today's standup"**
-→ Cursor creates a meeting notes file with today's date

-**"Set up a routine for weekly email processing"**
+**"Update my email processing routine"**
-→ Cursor creates a routine file with template and scheduling info
+→ Cursor opens the routine file and helps you update it

+**"Show me my current routine schedule"**
+→ Cursor generates a report showing all your routines and their schedules

 **"What are my current risks and blockers?"**
 → Cursor syncs todo.md dashboard showing risks section with current blockers